Footscray Wharf and Promenade Projects

 Connected off street pathways for cyclists and pedestrians in Grimes reserve in line with the Bunbury Street Improvement Plan.

-The Shared User Path in Grimes Reserve will extend the existing path and connect Maribyrnong Street and Moreland Street.
-It will create an improved access path for cyclists connecting to the Maribyrnong river trail.
+The Shared User Path in Grimes Reserve extends the existing path and connects Maribyrnong Street and Moreland Street.
+It creates an improved access path for cyclists connecting to the Maribyrnong river trail.

-• extension of the existing pavement in Grimes Reserve to Maribyrnong St;
+• Extension of the existing pavement in Grimes Reserve to Maribyrnong Street.

-• ·new raised crossing across Maribyrnong Street and new raised crossing across Moreland St
+• New raised crossing across Maribyrnong Street and new raised crossing across Moreland Street.

 Location